1jour1vin

 Terroirs

-A blend from three schist terroirs: clay-loam on blue schist, clay loam on sandstone and purple schist, clay loam on gray schist and schist weathering.
+A cuvée sourced from three schist terroirs: clay-loam on blue schist, clay-loam on sandstone and purple schist, and clay-loam on gray schist and schist weathering products

 Viticulture